 Any charity, including smaller ones, can compile the bulk of any welcome pack well in advance of when it is needed.
-Similarly any in-person induction can be planned in advance.
-Responsible Persons should ensure their charity’s induction process is useful, practical and informative, and dovetails with any handover needs.
+Similarly, any in-person induction can be planned in advance.
+Responsible People should ensure their charity’s induction process is useful, practical and informative, and dovetails with any handover needs.

 It can also be a good idea to ask any new arrivals to provide feedback on your charity’s induction efforts so that you can continue to improve and refine them.